| Title | Detention |

 Multiple Endings

-Choices and exploration determine narrative outcomes, encouraging replay and rewarding careful observation.
+Choices and exploration determine outcomes, rewarding careful observation and replay.

 Detention fuses horror, history, and cultural depth.
-Its mechanics are simple, but the tension, narrative, and aesthetic make it a compelling horror title interweaving Taiwanese folklore with a dark part of its real-world history, the White Terror.
-Combined with striking visuals, oppressive atmosphere, and ambient music, the game is comfortably unsettling without overstaying its three- to four-hour runtime.
+Its mechanics are simple, but tension, narrative, and aesthetic create a compelling horror title interweaving Taiwanese folklore with the White Terror.

+Lantern ghosts can kill quickly, but forgiving checkpoints keep frustration low and focus on the story.
 The game’s success led to a live-action adaptation and paved the way for Red Candle Games’ later projects, including Devotion and Nine Sols.
-Whether you’re a casual horror fan or someone drawn to series like Silent Hill and Spirit Hunter, Detention is a short but powerful experience worth your time.
+Short but powerful, Detention is worth any horror fan’s time.

 8